pietervogelaar/chef-cookbook-jenkins-server/README.md

 # jenkins-server

 This cookbook installs a complete Jenkins server with plugins and is highly configurable with attributes in this cookbook.
 It depends on the [Jenkins](https://supermarket.chef.io/cookbooks/jenkins) cookbook that is used as foundation.
+It also installs (but can be disabled) the Jenkins plugins, php-template job and required PHP tools as described on [jenkins-php.org](http://jenkins-php.org).

 ## Supported Platforms